mcappola/ctdprocessing/README.md

 - Download the "ctdprocessing" directory.
 Current version requires that the directory structure is preserved.

 ### DIRECTIONS FOR USE
 - Put raw files into the raw directory.
-This is any files generated from the deck unit.
+This is any file generated from the deck unit.
 - To process a single cast, double click "Winprocess.bat" and input the cast's filename.
 This can be done from the terminal.
 - To process multiple casts, double click the "WinprocessAll.bat", or run from the terminal.
 A cruise with about 50 casts can take upto 30 minutes to process if the casts were deep (>1000m).